Syrian forces have kept up a day-long ground and air attack against rebels in parts of the city of Aleppo.

 They said the bombardment of rebel-held areas intensified with military aircraft overflying the city at low altitudes.

+the violence and deteriorating conditions.
 The rebels in Aleppo are vastly outgunned and outmanned by forces loyal to Syrian President Bashar al-Assad, he adds.

 Activists have reported violent clashes around the Salah al-Din and Hamdanieh quarters near the city's centre.